We are here to serve all our families. Please let us know how else we can help you! Here is a list of our most frequently asked questions:

 4. Does each class have a separate charge?
 What happens if I am overdue on my payments?

 Yes, each class has a separate charge because our teachers are all paid professional employees.
 Again, think about it as preparing your child for college with an outstanding education and quality teachers.
 If you are overdue on your payments, we make every effort to work with you.
 However, MHA reserves the right to withhold your child's grades until each semester is fully paid.
 Furthermore, MHA also reserves the right to inform your umbrella school of your child's incomplete grades, if deemed necessary.
+In addition, for continual overdue payments, MHA reserves the right to require a full semester or yearly payment in advanced should it be deemed necessary.

 5. How often do the classes meet?